 In the end, most of it boils down to money.
 This may be why they are removing radar on the lower-end models and keeping it on higher-end ones.
 But they quote it’s because of shortage of parts.
 Whatever the case may be, there is a pattern that these big companies follow: They create problems and then charge customers to fix them.

 The Right to Repair movement may be the one step towards stopping these anti-consumer practices.
-The Massachusetts Right to Repair bill passed, and let’s hope other states follow suit, so modern repair shops and their auto repair software don’t get locked out of Teslas!
+The Massachusetts Right to Repair bill passed, and let’s hope other states follow suit, so modern repair shops and their auto repair shop management software don’t get locked out of Teslas!
 Start your free trial today!